 KaroEcho Mentoring/Elmer Program

 We held two Elmering classes in 2018 and ran three private Elmering sessions.
-Please feel free to ask for additional classes or help by sending an email to NI6A at ARRL.NET .
+So far in 2019 there has been seven private Elmering sessions.
+Take advantage of this service as it benefits the entire community to have more skilled radio operators in the field.
+Please feel free to ask for additional classes or help by sending an email to email@example.com .

 Also see: https://www.karoecho.net/workstreams/training for study materials

 Ham Radio License Tests in the Bay Area